Koi Varieties and Breeds

 Metallic

 Single-colored metallic koi available in gold (yamabuki ogon), silver (platinum ogon), and orange.
-Ogon were among the first metallic koi developed and remain hugely popular for their stunning reflective scales that shimmer in sunlight.
-They are relatively easy to keep and breed, making them a popular choice for beginners who want a visually striking fish.
+Among the first metallic koi developed and remain hugely popular for their stunning reflective scales that shimmer in sunlight.

 ๐Ÿ’™